rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`power_offset`** (double)

-  Difference between actual power and set power.
+  Fix the difference between theoretical power and actual power.

 ##### Balance

 * **`imu_name`** (string, default: "base_imu")

-  imu joint name or list of joint names.
+  Chassis imu name.

 * **`left/wheel_joint`** (string, default: "left_wheel_joint")

-  left wheel joint name or list of joint names.
+  left wheel joint name.

 * **`left/block_joint`** (string, default: "left_momentum_block_joint")

-  left momentum block joint name or list of joint names.
+  left momentum block joint name.

 * **`right/wheel_joint`** (string, default: "right_wheel_joint")

-  right wheel joint name or list of joint names.
+  right wheel joint name.

 * **`right/block_joint`** (string, default: "right_momentum_block_joint")

-  right momentum block joint name or list of joint names.
+  right momentum block joint name.

 * **`m_w`** (double, default: 0.72)

-  m_w is mass of single wheel.
+  mass of single wheel.

 * **`m`** (double, default: 11.48)

-  m is mass of the robot except wheels and momentum_blocks.
+  mass of the robot except wheels and momentum_blocks.

 * **`m_b`** (double, default: 1.13)

-  m_b is mass of single momentum_block.
+  mass of single momentum_block.

 * **`i_w`** (double, default: 0.01683)

-  i_w is the moment of inertia of the wheel around the rotational axis of the motor.
+  The moment of inertia of the wheel around the rotational axis of the motor.

 * **`l`** (double, default: 0.0587)

-  l is the vertical component of the distance between the wheel center and the center of mass of robot.
+  The vertical component of the distance between the wheel center and the center of mass of robot.

 * **`y_b`** (double, default: 0.16)

-  y_b is the y-axis component of the coordinates of the momentum block in the base_link coordinate system.
+  The y-axis component of the coordinates of the momentum block in the base_link coordinate system.

 * **`z_b`** (double[4], default: 0.0468)

-  z_b is the vertical component of the distance between the momentum block and the center of mass of robot.
+  The vertical component of the distance between the momentum block and the center of mass of robot.

 * **`g`** (double, default: 9.8)